iltommi/qdb-documentation/source/reference/wrpmed.rst

 **Number of entries on a single grid**
     The maximum number of entries is :math:`2^{63}` (9,223,372,036,854,775,808)

-**Number of entries per node**
+**Node maximum capacity**
-    The maximum number of entries per node depends on the :option:`--limiter-max-bytes` parameter.
+    The node capacity depends on the available disk space on a given node.
-    Each entry uses around 320 bytes of memory

 **Total amount of data**
     The total amount of data a single :term:`grid` may handle is 16 EiB (that's 18,446,744,073,709,551,616 bytes)